 Then, it was time for a massage, which I really needed.
 I wish I had booked a facial, too, but I figured I could go back another time for that.
 I don’t really consider myself to be very girly, but gimme a spa day ANYTIME.
 Robe + slippers = yes, please.
 One thing that I noticed was that everywhere I went, it seemed there was ice cold water – in chilled glass bottles – and it tasted better than any water I’ve ever had.
 Not exaggerating.
 I know that sounds weird but it just did.
 I drank more water in that 24 hrs than I had in months.
 Turns out they filter and bottle water as needed and the folks at Magdalena even gave me a glass bottle to take home after I commented on it.
 That was so nice and not at all expected, which is the epitome of hospitality, right?
 I love that they are not using the usual plastic bottled water, which I find to be so wasteful.

 Then I had an hour to relax and get ready for dinner.
 My friend Katharine was joining me and I was excited to catch up with her.
-I took a bath in the soaking tub just as the sun was setting over Baltimore.
+I took a bath in the huge soaking tub just as the sun was setting over Baltimore.
 Perfect timing.

 Dinner time.
 If you haven’t been to Magdalena, go, go, go.
 It’s lovely.
 Even if you just go and have a drink and a snack at the bar, it’s a nice night out.
 It feels special.
 Much like the hotel, this space is intimate and the service is professional but warm, my favorite kind.
 Our server Dottie was so nice.
 We started with a cocktail and then they brought out an amuse bouche for each of us, a sturgeon croquette and an raw oyster with pickled apple and hot sauce golden raisins.

 After we finished, I asked if Chef Mark Levy could come say hi and he did – and then he gave us a full tour of the kitchen.
 I had seen it a few times before, but Katharine had not and it was fun for her to have this experience.
 I never take these moments for granted, ever.
+Ever.
 It’s so special.
 And of course, I loved nerding out with Mark over the contents of the walk-ins, his collection of vinegars, the cooking tools and of course, that crazy Molteni stove.
 Then, a rare selfie happened in the restroom.
 It was so pretty, I just couldn’t resist.

 After our kitchen tour, we headed up to the Mansion Bar for a cocktail.
 Here is a fun fact: they have a bar set up and you can just make yourself a drink.
 Not kidding.
 And you’re surrounded by books and art and a piano and a pool table and it’s just, well…?
 Grown up.
 That’s exactly it.
 You feel at home and relaxed and grown up all at once.

 Katharine and I sat in the conservatory and tried to pretend we weren’t tired (we were) and then headed up to my suite so she could check it out.
-My suite was perfect for a staycation – it was on the top floor – and the only one up there, so it was super private and quiet.
+My suite was perfect for a staycation – it was on the top floor – and the only one up there, so it was incredibly private and quiet.
 It felt secluded, exactly what I wanted.
 (Thank you, Liz!)
 Then, it was bedtime for me, Uber time for Katharine.